 Journal of Health Economics:

-A study by the Journal of Health Economics found that gift card incentives can be cost-effective in improving health outcomes, with a return on investment of up to $3.80 for every dollar spent on incentives.
-The Journal of Health Economics studied the effectiveness and cost-effectiveness of gift card incentives in improving health outcomes.
-The study found that gift card incentives can be highly cost-effective, with a return on investment of up to $3.80 for every dollar spent on incentives.
-The outcome meant that healthcare organizations could see a return of up to 380% for every dollar invested in gift card incentives.
-The study also suggested that this high ROI is due to the increased adherence to recommended health behaviors resulting from gift card incentives.
-This increased adherence leads to improved health outcomes and ultimately reduces the overall cost of healthcare.
-Additionally, the study found that gift card incentives can effectively address specific health concerns, such as weight loss, smoking cessation, and physical activity.
-Overall, the study suggests that gift card incentives can be a valuable tool for healthcare organizations looking to improve health outcomes while also controlling costs.
+A study by the Journal of Health Economics found that gift card incentives can be cost-effective in improving health outcomes.
+The research revealed a remarkable return on investment, with up to $3.80 gained for every dollar spent on incentives.
+Healthcare organizations could potentially see a return of up to 380% for each dollar invested in gift card incentives.
+This high ROI is attributed to increased adherence to recommended health behaviors, resulting from the use of gift cards.
+Such improved adherence leads to better health outcomes and ultimately reduces the overall cost of healthcare.

 American Medical Association: